mth/yeti/doc/reference.rst

 * Calling Java method (for arguments and returned value)
 * Method bodies in Java classes defined in Yeti code (for arguments and returned value)
-* Argument to function application, if upcasting or the converting into *list*.
+* Argument to function application, if upcasting or converting into *list*.

 +--------------------+--------------------------------------------------------+
 | Source type        | Possible target types                                  |